| Home | Mission | Events | Membership | History |

 Ulfberht inlay reverse side

-The photographs show the inlays in the reverse side (left) and front side (right) of an ULFBERHT blade from the 10th century.
+The photographs show the inlays in the reverse side (left) and front side (right) of an Ulfberht blade from the 10th century.

 Ulfberht inlay